Special Educational Needs and Disabilities

 Contact the Academy - 01274 362050

-The DSP is a resourced provision seen as an integral part of Bradford’s high-quality specialist offer for young people.
+The RP is a resourced provision seen as an integral part of Bradford’s high-quality specialist offer for young people.
 We offer students with an appropriate curriculum based upon the National Curriculum.
 The individual needs and learning styles of students will determine the strategies used.
 This may include 1:1 or small group learning and integrated individual programmes of work as suggested by therapists and other professionals.

 The Vision